jasonatyu/MusicVisualizer/README.md

 ![screenshot](https://orange-music-pro.s3-us-west-1.amazonaws.com/Screen+Shot+2019-05-28+at+4.29.58+PM.png)

-An example visual component, `PulsingCircle,` was rendered as follows, where both the opacity and thickness of the circle increased with the size of the radius:
+An example visual component, `PulsingCircle`, was rendered as follows, where both the opacity and thickness of the circlular ring increased with the size of the radius until the radius reached a max threshold, at which point the animation ends for that specific object.

 ```javascript
 draw() {